Anti-Money Laundering: How the FinCEN Files Exposed a Broken AML System

 Kellam says: “Financial institutions are doing their best to deliver on requirements, and have put significant investment into resources.
 In fact, AML compliance, in terms of staff, training and tools, is one of top three costs for banks in the US and Europe.”

 At the core of any AML program but not automatic proof of criminal activity, SARs are filled out individually by banks (reported from their perspective and based on available data), and then passed on to financial intelligence units (such as FinCEN in the US and Tracfin in France) for investigation and to determine if law enforcement action is needed.
 However, with a lack of funding and a substantial backlog of SARs, regulators are struggling to thoroughly investigate each and every case.

-Understanding this wider scope of responsibilities, it is clear that the FinCEN leaks expose the errors and challenges related to the reactivity in processing SARs, not the wrongdoing of banks, and that improvements are needed across the entire AML ecosystem.
+Understanding this wider scope of responsibilities, it is clear that the FinCEN files expose the errors and challenges related to the reactivity in processing SARs, not the wrongdoing of banks, and that improvements are needed across the entire AML ecosystem.